doug-h-rice/virtual-multicomp/README.md

-# multicomp
+# virtual-multicomp

 Z80 simulator based on Grant Searle's Z80 MultiComp board.
-Allows hex file to be tested in an emulator
+Allows hex file to be tested in an simulator.

 Doug Rice 24/09/2019